tshepang/blog/content/computing/developer of note: Nick Coghlan.rst

 is `PEP 432`_.
 There, he happens to expose his deep knowledge on CPython internals, and is also incredibly-detailed.

-He also builds and maintains a collection of notes known simply as `Nick Coghlan's Python Notes`_.
+Nick also builds and maintains a collection of notes known simply as `Nick Coghlan's Python Notes`_.
 There is much wisdom there (complete with high quality clear writing), favorite of which is the just-updated `Incremental Plans to Improve Python Packaging`_, a thorough write-up